 Families preparing for an international move can prepare by making certain to gather the appropriate documents.
 If these documents are not in English, you must provide original and authorized translations of any documents at the time of their registration meeting.
 These documents include birth certificates, custody documents, immunization records, and school records/transcripts.

 You can also review the required immunization schedule for students entering Massachusetts Public Schools (available here: Student Health Services).
 Please be aware that your child is excluded from starting school until immunization requirements are met.
 It is important to note that different countries have different requirements, so students enrolling from outside of the United States may be missing one or more of our required immunizations.
-These include the Tdap vaccine, 2 MMR and the 4 Polio vaccines.
-Massachusetts Department of Public Health requires that an additional vaccine be given if Measles, Mumps, Rubella or Varicella is given prior to the first birthday.

 Click the link on the appropriate registration page (Kindergarten, Grades 1-12, BEEP and Pre-Kindergarten).
 To start, please create a username and password and complete all required questions in the application.
 Please allow yourself ample time to complete the application questionnaire.
 We recommend using a non-mobile device to complete this task if possible, as it is easier with access to a keyboard.